zage-inc/ZageIOS/README.md

+To run the example project:
+- Clone the repo
-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+- Run `pod install` from inside the Example directory
+- Open `Example/ZageIOS.xcworkspace` in XCode
+- Run the App

 ## Requirements
+- iOS 9

 ## Installation

 ZageIOS is available through [CocoaPods](https://cocoapods.org).
 To install

 it, simply add the following line to your Podfile:

 ```ruby